SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/led-flash-remote-hiveboard.md

 ## Writing an Enhanced `blinky.bzz`

-Let's say that the two HiveBoards that we use have IDs 2 and 5.
+Let's say that the two HiveBoards we use have IDs 2 and 5.
 We will write a single Buzz script which will set a "leader" using the virtual stigmergy (a most important feature from the [Buzz language](https://github.com/buzz-lang/Buzz/blob/1f6eda7bb1d4ad83d9d8e6ff46e130078e2c3a52/doc/api.md#vstig)) to set HiveBoard #2 as the leader.
 The leader will increment its own 7-segment display and then "ask" the HiveBoard #5 to do the same using a function call.

+!!! note
+    You might want to double check that the two HiveBoards have their IDs set to 2 and 5.
+The `UUID_OVERRIDE` CMake flag in HiveMind is used to set the ID of a board.
+See [HiveMind's README](https://github.com/SwarmUS/HiveMind#readme) for more on this.

+!!! hint
-> The virtual stigmergy is an array of information which is propagated across the swarm agents.
+    The virtual stigmergy is an array of information which is propagated across the swarm agents.
 It can be used to synchronize the behaviour of each angent.
 In this example, it is simply used to decide which HiveBoard is the leader.

-> There are many ways to exchange information between HiveBoards.
+    There are many ways to exchange information between HiveBoards.
 Here we present two: the virtual stigmergy, and the use of function calls, where HiveBoard #2 will call a function on HiveBoard #5.

 Create a new file called `blinky_swarm.bzz` and copy the following script.
 This code is meant to be run **identically on both HiveBoards**.
 Notice how this script looks a lot like the one from the [previous User Guide](led-flash-buzz.md), apart from a few additions.

+!!! attention
-> Do not forget to include the new `blinky_swarm.bzz` file at the top of `main.bzz` so that it can be built.
+    Do not forget to include the new `blinky_swarm.bzz` file at the top of `main.bzz` so that it can be built.

 ```cpp
 include "utils/executor.bzz"